Axiematic/datawookie/content/abstracts/2018-04-12-abstract-stream-analytics-getting-started.md

 There are a couple of ways to launch a Spark cluster on AWS.
 I'll be using [Flintrock](https://github.com/nchammas/flintrock).

-1. Look at configuration file.
-2. Create a cluster.
+1. Create a cluster.

 	{{< highlight bash >}}
 flintrock launch spark
 {{< /highlight >}}

+2. Look at configuration file.
+3. Look at EMR.
-3. Use EC2 console to confirm that instances have been launched.
+4. Use EC2 console to confirm that instances have been launched.
-4. Take a look at the Security Groups.
+5. Take a look at the Security Groups.
+Mention ports 8080 and 7077.
-5. Open the Spark UI (port 8080 on the master).
+6. Open the Spark UI (port 8080 on the master).
-6. Install Python and missing JARs on cluster.
+7. Install Python and missing JARs on cluster.
-7. Install Docker.
+8. Install Docker.
-8. Pull and run PySpark notebook.
+9. Pull and run PySpark notebook.
 Pulling the image will take a little time, so we can set up Kafka in the meantime.

 	{{< highlight bash >}}
 docker pull datawookie/pyspark-notebook